 The goal of this malware is to encrypt data and extort a payment from the unfortunate victim.
 If you've fallen prey to ransomware, you know that there is no way to get around the encryption.

-Worse yet, the price goes up every 30 days, until after 3 months, your data is gone forever.
+Worse yet, the price goes up every 30 days, until after three months, your data is gone forever.
 Don't believe IT scammers: You can't “crack” the encryption.

-There are only 2 ways to get that data back:
+There are only two ways to get that data back:

 - Pay the fine (which ironically works very often)